What France achieved

 France is transparent about the composition of its nuclear forces :

 France made public its nuclear weapons ceiling (max.
-300 nuclear weapons), for the first time in 2008 and reconfirmed in 2015, and stressed that it has no other non-operational weapons.
+300 nuclear weapons), and stressed that it has no other non-operational weapons.
 France is the first nuclear-weapons State to have stated publicly the total composition of its stockpile.
 The French President invited all the other nuclear States to do the same (including strategic and non-strategic weapons irrespective of their operational status)

 France revealed the composition of its nuclear stockpile : three sets of 16 submarine launched ballistic missiles, and 54 ASMP-A air-launched missiles.
 It is the first time France reveals this data, in a continuous transparency effort.
 France invites all nuclear weapon states to take the same transparency measures for all categories of nuclear weapons.